 My role is to provide administrative functions to the RIA Manager and to the team members as well to the clients that require our service.
 Having come from a retail background, I am also more client/ customer focused and willing to assist were possible whilst keeping within RIA policy and procedures.

-Maggie is a lawyer who has extensive experience working in the social services sector since 2010 and worked within Child Protection, Department of Youth Justice – Court, Queensland Police Service and various not for profit organisations.
+Maggie possesses extensive experience working in the social services sector since 2010 and worked within Child Protection, Department of Youth Justice – Court, Queensland Police Service and various not for profit organisations.
 Maggie’s interests include Human Rights and Social Justice, and she is passionate about championing the voices of vulnerable people experiencing violence, abuse, neglect or exploitation.

 “I feel proud to be a part of the Rights In Action Family.
 I uphold the values and beliefs of Rights In Action to a high standard, and they align well with my values and beliefs.
 Every day, I feel blessed to make a difference in peoples lives and strive to make sure my clients rights are protected.”